"Citizen engagement is critical in navigating the opportunities and challenges that face any municipality over time"---Mayor Charlene Lovett

 It is very important that many citizens of Claremont and the surrounding area attend.
 Come and be heard, or just come!

-The Valley Green Journal is donating this space to a newly formed grassroots citizens' group, we are calling A BETTER CLAREMONT (ABC).
-It's as easy as "ABC" to see that our community will receive very little benefit and much harm from a construction and demolition (C&D) disposal facility proposed by American Recycling.
-This proposed year-round facility, located on a open slab on a very small (1.5 acre) site, would process between 300-500 tons of contaminated C&D waste DAILY, trucked in from all over New England, loaded into railroad cars, and shipped out to Ohio for disposal.
+The Valley Green Journal is donating this space to a grassroots citizens' group, we are calling A BETTER CLAREMONT (ABC).
+It's as easy as "ABC" to see that our community will receive very little benefit and much harm from a construction and demolition (C&D) disposal facility proposed by Recycling Services, Inc. This proposed year-round facility, located on a very small (1.5 acre) site, would process between 300-500 tons of contaminated C&D waste DAILY, trucked in from all over New England, loaded into railroad cars, and shipped out west for disposal.
 Compare this to the estimated 6 tons daily presently generated by the City of Claremont.
 The potential negative impact on residents and businesses is huge.
 This is a poor plan and is not right for the citizens who live in this area.
 WE DO NOT NEED TO CONSENT TO BEING THE DUMPING GROUND FOR NEW ENGLAND.

 Here is a partial list of the biggest concerns already noted by residents: